manfredimiraula/manfredimiraula.com/_posts/2020-07-31-the-importance-of-sql.markdown

 I asked mysefl, where do developers go when they need knowledge?
 I personally go often to Stack Overflow and so I started to investigate the number of asks on StackOverflow with the belief that I would find a stable number of asks for SQL.
 I was hoping to find an increasingly steady line that reflected the current buzz around analytics and data science roles.

 To my disappointment, Stack Overflow contradicted me.
-When I queried the StackExchange [database][1] for the number of asks related to SQL versus the number of asks related to Python, I saw a change in users asks occurred around 2016, when the number of asks around Python surpassed the number of asks around SQL.
+When I queried the StackExchange [database][1] for the number of asks related to SQL versus the number of asks related to Python, I saw a change in the number of asks that occurred in 2016, when the Python was queried more than SQL.

  ![Python is getting more asks on StackOverflow](assets/img/2020-07-31-the-importance-of-sql-as-the-key-to-unlock-your-data-science-career/fig1.jpeg)*SQL and Python asks on StackOverflow*